sillsdev/TheCombine/README.md

 The page will reload if you make edits.<br> You will also see any lint errors in the console.

-> Note: You may need to first browse to https://localhost:5001 and accept the certificate warning in your browser if you
-> get Network Errors the first time you try to run the application locally.

 #### `npm run frontend`

 Runs only the front end of the app in the development mode.